tsedio/tsed/docs/tutorials/ioredis.md

 Ts.ED provides a utility that allows you to test a service that consumes a Redis connection.
 This use relies on the awesome [ioredis-mock](https://www.npmjs.com/package/ioredis-mock) module.

-Here is a class that consume a redis connection:
+Here is a class that consumes a Redis connection:

 ```typescript
 import {v4} from "uuid";